-- ^{1.} Indicates a pre-requisite course used by one or more direct-entry Faculties. - 2.
-UBC Okanagan only - 3.
-Social Studies 11 may not be double-counted if both Geography 12 and History 12 are in progress.
+- Indicates a prerequisite course used by one or more direct-entry Faculties.
+Social Studies 11 may not be double-counted if both Geography 12 and History 12 are in progress. - Course does not have a Grade 11 equivalent. - Indicates a course only applicable for UBC Okanagan programs